Baby, Come Back (The Equals song)

 "Baby, Come Back" is a song by English band the Equals from their 1967 album Unequalled Equals.
-Written by Eddy Grant, the song was originally released as a B-side in 1966 and was later released as a single in continental Europe before being released as a single in the UK in 1968.
-"Baby, Come Back" charted in multiple countries, including number one on the Belgian, Rhodesian, and UK charts in 1967 and 1968.
+Written by Eddy Grant, the song was originally released as a B-side in 1967 and was later released as a single in continental Europe before being released as a single in the UK in 1968.
+"Baby, Come Back" charted in multiple countries, including number 1 on the Belgian, Rhodesian and UK charts in 1967 and 1968.

 The song has influences from Motown and ska.
-In the 1990s, Pato Banton and London Boys recorded cover versions of "Baby, Come Back" that were hits in their own right; Banton's version reached number one on the UK Singles Chart in 1994.
+In the 1990s, Pato Banton and London Boys recorded cover versions of "Baby, Come Back" that were hits in their own right; Banton's version reached number 1 on the UK Singles Chart in 1994.

 The Equals version

 Background and composition

 The Equals were a group from North London, England formed in 1965 whose music was said to fuse pop, blues, ska, and beat.

 "Baby, Come Back" has a 4/4 time signature compared to Motown and a beat driven by three guitars.
 Towards the end of the song, the band beatboxes in the style of ska.
+It was recorded at Regent Sound Studios on Denmark Street in London together with producer Ed Kassner and audio engineer Adrian Ibbetson.

 Release

-The song was first released in 1966 as a B-side to "Hold Me Closer".
-However, after impressive sales in the rest of Europe (it reached the top 10 in Belgium and the Netherlands) the song was re-issued in the UK on 1 May 1968 and reached number one on the UK Singles Chart for three consecutive weeks beginning 9 July 1968.
+The song was first released on 9 June 1967 as a B-side to "Hold Me Closer".
+However, after impressive sales in the rest of Europe (it reached the top 10 in Belgium and the Netherlands) the song was re-issued in the UK on 1 May 1968 and reached number 1 on the UK Singles Chart for three consecutive weeks beginning 9 July 1968.
 In all the song stayed in the UK Top 75 for 18 weeks.
-In the U.S., the song charted at number 32 on the Billboard Hot 100 on 28 September 1968 and was the Equals' only track to chart in the U.S. top 40.
+In the US, the song charted at number 32 on the Billboard Hot 100 on 28 September 1968 and was the Equals' only track to chart in the US top 40.

 Eddy Grant himself released a new version of the song in 1984, 1985 and 1989, without much impact on the charts.